 There are also multiple other temples in the surrounding area, which you could explore if you have the time; Pura Enjung Galuh, Pura Batu Bolong, Pura Pekendungan, Pura Pura Batu Mejan, and Jero Kandang.

 Insider tip: Tanah Lot is not accessible during high tide as the causeway connecting it’s perch to the mainland is covered by the sea.
-So be sure to check the tides on the day you want to see it!
+Be sure to check the tides on the day you want to see it!

 Bali’s west coast is famous for its incredible sunsets!
 Each night, the sun plunges down into the shimmering ocean and fills the sky with color while tourists and locals alike gather to watch.